gottacatchenall/ms_sampling_effort/manuscript.md

 greatest.
 Still, performance doesn't matter with many added false-negatives!
 Good evidence in favor of this type of model.
 Same caveat as previous section that this is data that _already_ is likely to have many false-negatives.
-So, the effects of adding more, as we do in this illustration, might be mitigated.
+So, the effects of adding more, as we do in this illustration, might be mitigated because there are still the false-negatives in the original data present in the $FNR=0$ simulation.

 # Conclusion